 COVID-19 was first detected in Wuhan, China where thousands of cases have been confirmed.
 Illnesses range from little to no symptoms at all, to people becoming severely ill and dying.

 Common symptoms include a fever, cough and shortness of breath.
-A lot is still unknown about how the virus spreads, but most coronaviruses commonly spread person-to-person.
+It is clear that the virus spreads person-to-person.
 The CDC claims that people suffering from respiratory illnesses are thought to be the most contagious when they are the most symptomatic.

 Can you disinfect against COVID-19?